JerBouma/FinanceToolkit/README.md

 # Basic Usage

 This section explains in detail how the Finance Toolkit can utilitised effectively.
-Also see the Jupyter Notebook in which you can run the examples also demonstrated here.
+Also see the Jupyter Notebooks in which you can run the examples also demonstrated here.

 ___